 Paxillus atrotomentosus, also know as Tapinella atrotomentosa or Velvet Rollrim is a large or massive agaric that has a brown cap, buff gills and a dark brown, velvety, sometimes eccentric stem.
-Grows in woods and three stands, on and around conifer stumps and sometimes buried, coniferous wood.
+The mushroom grows in woods and three stands, on and around conifer stumps and sometimes buried, coniferous wood.

 sepia- or walnut brown in colour with a inrolled cap margin and depressed centre.
 The cap is covered with dark brown or black velvety fur.
 Gills